eea/eea.docker.volumesbackup/README.md

 ## Troubleshooting

-If you are running this as a service make sure you also sync host time with docker container time, otherwise the cron will run at 3:30 AM UTC time.
+If you are running this as a service make sure you also sync host time with docker container time, otherwise the cron will run at 3:30 AM UTC time and not your local time.
 See bellow how to fix this:

     $ docker run --rm \
      --volume=/etc/localtime:/etc/localtime:ro